-Each time one of those “wrong” loops comes up to be the next transferring loop, transfer it WITHOUT turning it (if you are making a square braid) until each of the “wrong” loops has been corrected.
-For those first few rows of braiding, only turn the loops that were already in the correct starting set-up orientation for the new pattern.
-It should only take a few rows of braiding before those few “wrong” loops have been corrected and you can go back to turning all the loops.
+Each time one of those “wrong” loops comes up to be the next transferring loop, transfer it WITHOUT turning it JUST until each one of those few “wrong” loops has been corrected.
+For a square braid, it will only take a few rows of braiding to correct the few “wrong” loops, after which you will be turning all the loops again.

 Tip: Don’t over-correct!
-Only correct those few loops that were “wrong” when you started the new pattern.
-Remember that the dark-light arrangement of the loops changes from its initial set-up as you braid (except for Edge pattern).
-For the Dark-Light Alternations pattern, you wouldn’t see “all-dark-up” in your loops anymore after the first braiding move.
+Only correct those few loops that were wrong when you started the new pattern.
+Remember, after you start braiding, the darks and lights on the fingers won’t be in the starting arrangement anymore (except for Edge pattern).
+So don’t think all those loops are suddenly “wrong” on your fingers just because they aren’t in the starting dark-light arrangement after you’ve braided a row.
+For example, with the Dark-Light Alternations pattern, even the correct loops won’t be “all-dark-up” anymore after the first braiding move.
 One-by-one the loops gradually all turn light-up.
 They won’t be all-dark-up again until you’ve finished six rows (for a 6-loop braid).
-There is a natural tendency to forget this, and suddenly think a bunch of your ‘correct’ loops are ‘wrong’ just because they aren’t in the starting set-up position anymore.
+When you are first switching patterns, there is a natural tendency to forget this, and suddenly think a bunch of your ‘correct’ loops are ‘wrong’ just because they aren’t in the starting set-up position anymore.

 Video 1 – How to start this braid partway down (leaving an unbraided section at the very top to finish off later as a fringe of mini-braids), and begin braiding a braided loop section in the All-Dark-Up “blank slate” pattern.